 Unless you're a certified pilot ready to take the controls yourself (and your chosen jet is designed for single-pilot operation), you’ll be welcoming a professional flight crew aboard.
 Their salaries are a significant recurring part of your budget.
 Depending on their experience, the type of aircraft, and their specific roles, a single crew member—whether a pilot or flight attendant—can earn anywhere from $85,000 to over $300,000 each year.
 It's also important to include costs for their initial and ongoing training; this is vital for upholding the highest safety standards and ensuring they're proficient with your aircraft.
 Partnering with an aircraft management company can often simplify crew sourcing and oversight, ensuring you have a skilled team for every journey.

-Include Insurance and Hangar Fees
+Accounting for Insurance and Hangar Fees

 We touched on these earlier, but they deserve a specific mention due to their consistent impact on your budget.
 Aviation insurance is specialized, with policies tailored to the aircraft's value, usage, and pilot experience; these typically cost 1% to 3% of the jet's insured value each year.
 Securing adequate hangar space is also vital to protect your investment from the elements and unauthorized access.
 Annual hangar fees can vary widely, from around $30,000 for basic arrangements to $200,000 or more for premium facilities in high-demand locations.
 These are essential fixed costs you'll need to incorporate into your yearly budget.